Skip to content

 Short answers, pulled from the story.

-Who invented Greek fire and when did it first appear?
+Who invented Greek fire and when was it developed?

-How did the Byzantines deploy Greek fire during naval battles?
+How did the Byzantines deploy Greek fire in naval battles?

-Why could enemies not copy the formula for Greek fire despite capturing it?
+Why did enemies fail to copy Greek fire after capturing it?